Hot Stock in Focus: PSC Insurance Group Limited (ASX:PSI)

 PSC Insurance Group Limited (ASX:PSI) stock Trading Summary:

-PSC Insurance Group Limited (ASX:PSI) stock changed position at -1.33%% to closing price of AUD$2.22 in recent trading session.
+PSC Insurance Group Limited (ASX:PSI) stock changed position at +0.45%% to closing price of AUD$2.21 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered Last trading volume of 1523 shares.
+The stock registered Last trading volume of 24676 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 66.329k shares and relative volume is now at 0.02 ×.
+The stock average trading capacity stands with 65.958k shares and relative volume is now at 0.37 ×.

 PSC Insurance Group Limited (ASX:PSI) Stock Price Movement in past 50 Days period and 52-Week period